Last updated July 26th, 2023

 We understand that successfully deploying your policies and settings correctly is important.
 To help you test and deploy your configurations, Knox Service Plugin (KSP) includes a setting called Debug mode.

 By default, KSP runs in the background and does not have a UI.
 Debug mode enables you to easily see policy results and errors on a device, so you can verify that your configurations are correct.
 When turned on, it launches an app that displays the status of policies.
 This app should auto-launch when it receives any new polices.

-Here's an example of debug mode when opened manually on a device.
+Here’s what debug mode looks like when opened manually on a device:

 Activate Debug mode

-Debug mode is activated inside your UEM console when you are pushing your policies.
-For example, if you are trying to debug the disable fingerprint authentication feature, follow these steps in your UEM:
+Once you activate debug mode within your UEM, the next time policy changes are pushed to a device, the KSP app opens on the device.
+For example, if you are trying to debug the Enable fingerprint authentication feature, follow these steps in your UEM:

-- Check the KSP app for debug information.
-If, for any reason, the app does not launch, confirm:
+Check the KSP app for debug information.
+If, for any reason, the app does not launch:

-- Confirm that the device is using latest Google Play services and Play client application.
+Confirm that the device is using the latest Google Play services and Play client application.

-- Confirm the UEM has pushed the appropriate policies to the device.
+Confirm that the UEM has pushed the appropriate policies to the device.
 Some UEMs have a delay between the time a policy is saved on the console and when it is received by the device.
-You may have to open the UEM agent on the device and preform a manual refresh to receive the policy.
+You may have to open the UEM agent on the device and perform a manual refresh to receive the policy.
 Refer to your UEM’s instructions for more information.